Rules of the Alternative Dispute Resolution Program

 INTRODUCTION

-Alternative dispute resolution ("ADR") refers to a variety of processes other than litigation that parties use to resolve disputes.
+Alternative dispute resolution ("ADR") refers to a variety of processes other than a trial that parties use to resolve disputes.
 ADR offers the possibility of a settlement that is achieved sooner, at less expense, and with less inconvenience and acrimony than would be the case in the normal course of litigation.
 The principal forms of ADR include arbitration, neutral evaluation and mediation.

 The Court will offer mediation as the default ADR option.
 Mediation is a confidential, informal procedure in which a neutral third party helps disputants negotiate.
 With the assistance of a mediator, parties identify issues, clarify perceptions and explore options for a mutually acceptable outcome.
 Although parties are not obligated to settle during mediation, the process frequently concludes with a written agreement.